Killer Beauty Products – Rid dangerous chemicals from your beauty routine

 - Dimethicone – a petroleum derivative that harms the environment

-- Disodium EDTA – a neurotoxin made from formaldehyde causes endocrine damage, fetal damage, and birth defects in animals
+- Disodium EDTA – neurotoxin made from formaldehyde causes endocrine damage, fetal damage, and birth defects in animals

 Now you know